BV-BRC/BV-BRC-Docs/docroot/user_guides/organisms_genome/overview.md

 The top left section of the page provides a summary including genome length (in basepairs) and numbers of chromosomes, plasmids, and contigs.

 ## Genome Metadata
 The left-hand column on the page provides a complete listing of all available genome metadata, including information regarding the Organism, Isolate, Host, Sequence, Phenotype, (Sequencing) Project, and Other.
-See [Genome Metadata](../organisms_taxon/genome_metadata.html) for a more detailed description of PATRIC genome metadata.
+See [Genome Metadata](../organisms_taxon/genome_metadata.html) for a more detailed description genome metadata.

 ## Features, Proteins, Specialty Genes
 The middle column provides summary tables (or histogram charts, selectable using the Chart/Table buttons on the top left of the section) for Genomic Features, Protein Features, and Specialty Genes associated with the genome.
 See [Genome Annotations](../organisms_taxon/genome_annotations.html), [Protein Families Tab](../organisms_taxon/protein_families.html), and [Data, Specialty Genes](../data.html#data-types), respectively for more details on these annotated feature types.